top of page

 Melasti Beach Bali - the beach in Uluwatu with the Pirate Ship

-Melasti Beach is situated in the Ungasan region of Bali, Indonesia (where we live!).
+Melasti Beach is situated in the Ungasan, Uluwatu region of Bali, Indonesia (where we live!
+Pinch me!!).
 It’s part of the Badung Regency, which is renowned for its stunning coastal landscapes.
 The beach is approximately a 30-minute drive from the bustling areas of Seminyak and Kuta.
 So if you are based there, it's not too far to take a day trip out there.
 You won't regret that.
-Because whilst Kuta and Semiyak has decent beaches, they do not compare to the beauty of Melasti.
+Because whilst Kuta and Seminyak has ok beaches, they literally do not compare to the beauty of Melasti.
+If you've ever been to Virgin beach up north in Bali, then this is more of a comparison.

 Things to Do at Melasti Beach

 With its soft white sand and clear blue waters, Melasti Beach is perfect for unwinding.
 The sand is nice and white.
 Soft.
 The beach in September was clean and not full of trash, like some places.
 There was the odd lost washed out old flip flop washed in from the ocean and the odd lighter, but honestly, we pick that up (because that's what we do) and the rest - no trash.
+Rainy season brings some trash in but not on the level that see in other places.
+Also the entry fee seems to be helping towards keeping the beach clean.
 The beach's relatively secluded nature means it's less crowded compared to other Bali beaches, providing a peaceful atmosphere where you can soak up the sun or enjoy a leisurely swim in the tranquil waters.
-The entrance can get quite busy with locals taking shade etc, and literally EVERYONE bustling to get that all important insta picture at the entrance gates.
-Which we completely avoided as we're just not interested in ticking the insta list, but if you are then there's loads of famous spots at Melasti to take that 'Wish You were here picture'.
+But still lot's of people to people wartch and provide an atmosphere.
+The ticket booth is at the very top, then you drive down to a big entrance that can get quite busy with locals taking shade etc, and literally EVERYONE bustling to get that all important insta picture at the entrance gates.
+Think traditional Bali style walls.
+If you're keen on ticking the insta list, then there's loads of famous spots at Melasti to take that 'Wish You were here picture'.
 Once you get onto the beach, it's spacious, non-crowded, very beautiful with more locals to tourist ratio, which makes a beach more special for us.
 Because Balinese people are beautiful, friendly and their smile comes from a place of truth.

-The striking cliffs on the drive down to Melasti Beach ar breathtaking.
+The striking cliffs on the drive down to Melasti Beach are breathtaking.
 Then the expansive ocean views really does make Melasti Beach a haven for photographers.
-I couldn't stop taking photos.
-It's one of those places that everywhere you look, you would want to take a photo.
+I couldn't stop taking photos on my first visit.
+And we come twice a week and I still take so many vids and photos it's breathtakingly beautiful here.
+It's one of those places that everywhere you look, you want to take a photo.
 If every blink could take a photo I'd be more than happy with that.
 The beach offers stunning vantage points for capturing the natural beauty of Bali.
-Sunrise and sunset are particularly magical times to visit, as the changing light creates a spectacular array of colours.
+Sunrise and sunset are particularly magical times to visit, as the changing light creates a spectacular array of colours and you do get both sunrise and sunset - all be it towards the side and behind cliffs.
+It still feels special.

 White powdery sands and crystal clear water of Melasti Beach Bali with the pirate ship